teadytopblogger9/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive for clarity and maintainability in your code, as it will save time and reduce errors not just for others but also for your future self."

 In essence, this advice emphasizes the importance of writing clean, readable, and well-structured code that can be easily understood by anyone who interacts with it, rather than focusing solely on getting it to work.
 This practice promotes efficient collaboration, faster debugging, and easier maintenance over the long term.

+# 2024-01-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it not only makes your code harder to understand and maintain but can also hide potential bugs.
+Remember that you write code not just for computers to execute but for humans to read, review, and reason about."

+"Also, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct, clear, and maintainable code first.
+Optimize only when profiling identifies bottlenecks.
+Lastly, 'Code is read much more often than it is written.'
+Keep this in mind while documenting and structuring your code as it will save time and effort in the long run."